But not all controllers are the same.

 A PWM is a simple device.

-Designed to handle a nominal 12v (or sometimes 24v) solar panel array, a PWM won’t cope with the large voltages of multiples panels wired in series.
+Designed to handle a nominal 12v (or sometimes 24v) solar panel array, a PWM won’t cope with the large voltages produced by multiple panels wired in series.

 The total nominal voltage of the solar panels must be the same as the voltage of the battery bank with a PWM controller.